ipavlopoulos/greek-proverb-atlas/README.md

-# A computational study of Greek proverbs
+# Towards a Greek Proverb Atlas: A computational study of Greek proverbs

 ## The dataset
 * Proverbs collected from the Hellenic Folklore Research Centre (http://www.kentrolaografias.gr).